Ming treasure voyages: Causes of cessation

 It is not exactly known why the Ming treasure voyages completely ended in 1433.
 Duyvendak (1939) suggests that the heavy costs partly contributed to the ending of the expeditions, but Ray (1987), Finlay (1992), and Dreyer (2007) note that the costs had not overburdened the Ming treasury.
 Ray (1987) adds that the voyages were a profitable enterprise and rejects the notion that the voyages were terminated because they were wasteful, costly, or uneconomic.
 Siu (2023) remarks that pressure on the government and the economy by increasing expenditure should not be attributed to the voyages, since the voyages created positive revenue for the state.

 Even though civil officials had ill feelings toward eunuchs for their overbearing nature and interference in state affairs, much of the hostility that came to characterize the relationship between the officials and eunuchs manifested long after the voyages ended, when eunuchs wielded their power to enrich themselves through extortion and to persecute their critics.
 According to Lo (1958) and Ray (1987), the hostility between these factions cannot explain the cessation of the voyages.
 Lo (1958) also notes that Zheng He was on friendly terms with many high officials and was respected by them, while Ray (1987) mentions that eunuchs such as Zheng He and Hou Xian were held in high esteem by the court.

-In the conventional narrative, Confucian conservatism was responsible for bringing about the termination of the voyages and the general distaste for them thereafter.
+In the conventional narrative, Confucian conservatism was supposedly responsible for bringing about the termination of the voyages and the general distaste for them thereafter.
 Kutcher (2020) challenges this view, as he argues that late Ming and early Qing texts reveal that critique on the voyages had to do with the excesses of eunuch power due to the corruption of the boundaries between the inner and outer court, rather than a set of ideological objections.
 Herein, the voyages were regarded as a critical moment in the empowerment of eunuchs, who should not have been given duties outside the court.
-Finlay (2008) remarks that Confucian officials played a role in the cessation of the voyages, but that they were probably more motivated by institutional self-interest—as the voyages were controlled by their bureaucratic rivals, the eunuchs—than by ideological bias.
+Finlay (2008) remarks that although Confucian officials played a role in the cessation of the voyages, they were probably more motivated by institutional self-interest than by ideological bias, because the voyages were controlled by their bureaucratic rivals, the eunuchs.